-Let’s go underwater for a Diving and Snorkeling Dreamy exploration of the exquisite Amilla Maldives Resort and Residences with the Resort Dive Center Manager, Silvio.
+Let’s go underwater for a Diving and Snorkeling exploration of Baa Atoll at the exquisite Amilla Maldives with the Resort Dive Center Manager, Silvio.

 Be ready to get mesmerized, you’re about to discover one of the most extraordinary Resort to dive and snorkel in style in Maldives.